ONA Leadership Opportunities

-Put Your Leadership into Action—Serve in an ONA Elected Position!
+Put Your Leadership into Action

-ONA 2019 Statewide Elections
+ONA Statewide Leadership Positions

 Below you will find descriptions of each role and position.
 Click on the links to open/download the descriptions of each leadership position.